Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 That is why Feeds Fun tries its best to normalize tags — to convert different forms of the same tag to a single canonical form.

-This allows you to create a single rule, such as `book-reviews + science-fiction => +10`, that will cover all the news you are interested in.
+This allows you to create a single rule, such as `book-review + science-fiction => +10`, that will cover all the news you are interested in.

 ## Feeds Fun's approach to tag normalization